I’m Meant to Have an Orgasmic Life

 If it says “slow,” I slow.

-If it says “no,” I walk away—and I hold that for myself.
+If it says “no,” I walk away

 I get a hard-on when my body is really thriving.